koraktor/steam-condenser-ruby/README.md

 ## Requirements

-* Linux, MacOS X or Windows
+* Ruby 1.8.7 or newer (and compatible Ruby VMs)
-* Ruby 1.8.7 or newer
+* Any operating system able to run such a VM

 The following gems are required: